-Pros Cons ✓ No upfront cost May only be available for larger Fixed energy rate for the long-term, hedging projects/companies, but worth exploring against escalating energy prices. × Long term contracts, which can reduce The regular payments are treated as a standard energy cost, i.e. part of operating flexibility as locks your business into a fixed agreement for 10-20 years. expenses. × Business does not own the assets until the Should not affect your balance sheet, nor contract ends. impact your financial covenants or × Expenditure not eligible for any SEAI grant borrowing capacity. or support ✓ Installation and maintenance covered by installer, i.e. no performance risk.
-Company entering the PPA may not be able to access Energy Supplier supports (but ✓ While this does not qualify for ACA, effectively do get tax relief for the capital may be factored into the agreement if the supplier can access) element as it is effectively part of the cost that is expensed to P&L.
+- X May only be available for larger projects/companies, but worth exploring - Long term contracts, which can reduce flexibility as locks your business into a fixed agreement for 10-20 years. - X Business does not own the assets until the contract ends. - X Expenditure not eligible for any SEAI grant or support - Company entering the PPA may not be able to access Energy Supplier supports (but may be factored into the agreement if the supplier can access) - X Tax relief should be reviewed by your tax adviser.

-5. Energy upgrade in Rented Premises
+Energy Upgrades in Rented Premises

-If your business operates from rented premises, it's easy to assume that energy upgrade upgrades are out of reach-especially when major savings often come from building improvements like insulation, heating, lighting, or renewables.
+If your business operates from rented premises, it's easy to assume that energy upgrades are out of reach-especially when major savings often come from building improvements like insulation, heating, lighting, or renewables.
 But that's not always the case.
 Even as a tenant, there are practical, cost-effective steps you can take to reduce energy use and cut costs.